mmartins000/invalidationgame/README.md

 Stakeholders can withhold a miner’s reward invalidating blocks even if the block conforms to the consensus rules of the network.
 This desincentivizes bad behavior such as miners mining empty blocks or attempting double-spending attacks.
 InvalidationGame was named after "The Imitation Game".

-Please refer to the explanation given by Satoshi Nakamoto in the Bitcoin whitepaper from 2008, available at https://bitcoin.org/bitcoin.pdf:
+Please refer to the explanations given by Satoshi Nakamoto in the Bitcoin whitepaper from 2008, available at https://bitcoin.org/bitcoin.pdf:

 "We consider the scenario of an attacker trying to generate an alternate chain faster than the honest chain.
 Even if this is accomplished, it does not throw the system open to arbitrary changes, such as creating value out of thin air or taking money that never belonged to the attacker.
 Nodes are not going to accept an invalid transaction as payment, and honest nodes will never accept a block containing them.
 An attacker can only try to change one of his own transactions to take back money he recently spent." (page 7).